UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson07/assignment.rst.txt

 Tips
 ----
-- Amend some of the previously provided data to create the 100 records.
+- Amend some of the previously provided data to create 1,000 records.